 In 2019, the Food and Drug Administration received over 2.1 million reports of adverse reactions to drugs and therapeutic products.
 These resulted in 173,875 deaths and more than 1.1 million serious medical events, such as hospitalization, disabilities, and congenital anomalies.

 If you or a loved one have suffered emotionally or physically after using a dangerous drug, there is hope.
-The attorneys at DeMayo Law Offices have handled a number of dangerous drug cases.
+The injury attorneys at DeMayo Law Offices have handled a number of dangerous drug cases.
 We can help you hold the drug manufacturers liable and help you recover the compensation you deserve.
 We’ll be by your side throughout your entire case and make ourselves available when you need us.

 How Dangerous Drugs Are Created